-Templeton Rye Whiskey emulates its Prohibition-era recipe.
-Spirit of York 100% Rye Whisky shows off its Canadian roots...both are gifts of high rye whiskey
+Templeton Rye Whiskey copies its Prohibition-era recipe.
+Spirit of York 100% Rye Whisky shows off its Canadian roots.
+High rye whiskey gifts!

 High Rye whisky gifts

 Recently I was given two gifts, one a gift of history, the other a gift of love.